geoartop/lab_assigments/README.md

-# This is the repository for the lab assigments of the course Software Engineering in practise
+# This is the repository for the lab assignments of the course Software Engineering in practise
 ## Lab Assignment #2:Build Automation Tools

 ## Assignment (1)